-DFF emphasises that the call encompasses the possibility for research within and across all research disciplines that contribute to the green transition in various ways.
+DFF emphasises that the call encompasses the possibility for research within and across all main research disciplines.

-It is a requirement that the application accounts for the ways in which the project contributes to the green transition.
+It is a requirement that the application accounts for the ways in which the project addresses the call's theme of green research2, including how the project supports the career development of the growth layer in Danish research environments.